specklesystems/speckle-docs/user/arcgis.md

 The geometry will be reprojected and sent in a `Project SR` of your current ArcGIS project.
 If the chosen Spatial Reference is of Geographic type with non-linear units, they will be treated as Meters in other software that do not support such units.

-You can received Speckle geometry sent from other software.
+You can receive Speckle geometry sent from other software.
 Currently supported Speckle types for receiving: Point, Line, Polyline, Arc, Circle, Polycurve.
+Properties of the objects upon receiving are stored in the layer attribute table.
 BIM objects are not supported yet.

-Properties of the objects upon receiving are stored in the layer attribute table.

-You can send you data from ArcGIS and receive it in CAD in a CAD-friendly location, thanks to option to create custom SR in ArcGIS.
+You can send you data from ArcGIS and receive it in CAD in a CAD-friendly coordinate system, thanks to option to create custom SR in ArcGIS.
 To do this, you will be required to enter geographic coordinates of the point representing origin point (0, 0, 0) in your CAD project.

 ### Using Speckle ArcGIS